Crestron/CH5ShellUtilitiesCli/src/cli/export-libraries/README.md

     yarn export:library [options]
     npm run export:library [options]

+You could use shortcut script `exp:l` with options:
+    ch5-shell-cli exp:l [options]

-You could use shortcuts as the following:
+You could use shortcut script `exp:l` with yarn and npm commands as the following:
-    yarn exp:l
+    yarn exp:l [options]
-    npm run exp:l
+    npm run exp:l [options]

+Options:
+    -h, --help,         Help for Exporting components from the './app/project/library/' folder -l, --list,         Prefix for list of file names --all               Select this option to export all the files

-Export the complete components directory from './app/project/components/' folder.
+Export the complete components directory from './app/project/library/' folder.
 To achieve this, use the below commands:
     ch5-shell-cli export:library --all

 You could also use `yarn` or `npm run` to export components.
 The following are the commands:
     yarn export:library --all
     npm run export:library -- --all

-You could use shortcut script `exp:l` with options:
-    ch5-shell-cli exp:l [options]

-You could use shortcut script `exp:l` with yarn and npm commands as the following:
     yarn exp:l --all
     npm run exp:l -- --all

 Export selected libraries from './app/project/libraries/' folder.
 In this case, the {fileNames} are mandatory in the command-prompt.
 The filename must follow the complete path starting from './app/project/libraries/....'.
 Only file names can be provided here (no folder paths).
 Multiple file names can be provided in the command-prompt.
 To achieve this, use the below commands:
+    ch5-shell-cli export:library -l ./app/project/libraries/a.js ./app/project/libraries/b.js
+    ch5-shell-cli export:library --list ./app/project/libraries/a.js ./app/project/libraries/b.js
+    ch5-shell-cli exp:l -l ./app/project/libraries/a.js ./app/project/libraries/b.js

+You could also use `yarn` or `npm run` to export libraries.
+The following are the commands:
     yarn export:library -l ./app/project/libraries/a.js ./app/project/libraries/b.js
     npm run export:library -- -l ./app/project/libraries/a.js ./app/project/libraries/b.js
     yarn export:library --list ./app/project/libraries/a.js ./app/project/libraries/b.js